visuddha/corona-app/README.md

 # Lanakan Report Mobile App

-Android Mobile Application See Daily Corona Virus Update
+Android Mobile Application See the pandamic information released by the government information API on the covid-19 panadamic.

-Need to rename the app name to avoid Playstore submission requirements.